victoria-maple/resources/rules.md

       means in this context.
 3. You may not operate [gachapon machine](https://maplelegends.com/lib/npc?id=9100100)s.
-Any gachapon tickets that you accrue may be transferred to other characters via the Cash Shop inventory (similar to the situation with islanders).
+Any gachapon tickets that you accrue may be transferred to non-vicloc PCs via the Cash Shop inventory (similar to the situation with Maple Islanders).
 4. You may not make use of [Myo Myo the Traveling Salesman](https://maplelegends.com/lib/cash?id=5450000) (an NX/Cash Shop item).